-Weddings and marriage are so popular in today’s world that people almost never think to question why these ceremonies are so commonplace or how they even started.
+Weddings and marriage are so popular in today’s world.
+People almost never think to question why these ceremonies are so commonplace or how they even started.
 After a review of the brief history of weddings, you will have a much better understanding of how they came to be!

 A marriage ceremony of some kind is found in nearly every developed society.
 However, throughout history the ideas of weddings and matrimony have undertaken many different forms and involved different traditions.